Death (1984-2001) is a Death Metal band from Orlando, Florida, USA.

 he brainchild of vocalist/guitarist Chuck Schuldiner, Death started in 1983 while he was still in high school, and would go on to symbolize and help create the death metal genre.
 Various local musicians (such as Kam Lee (drums) and Rick Rozz (guitar)) would be featured on early demos.
-Under the collective moniker Mantas, they would get a deal with the now defunct American label 'Combat', under the condition that it also be released (subsequently by 'Under One Flag', a subsidiary of 'Music For Nations') in Europe.
+Under the collective moniker Mantas in 1983, they would get a deal with the now defunct American label 'Combat', under the condition that it also be released (subsequently by 'Under One Flag', a subsidiary of 'Music For Nations') in Europe.
 Under the Mantas name they would release several demos, culminating in a single compilation Death by Metal, released posthumously in 2012.

 In 1984, Schuldiner would restart his outfit as Death.
 By the 1987 debut, Scream Bloody Gore, the line-up consisted of Chuck Schuldiner (vocals/guitar/bass), John Hand (guitar), and Chris Reifert (later to form Autopsy; drums) was recruited to augment his performance.
 Machine gun riffing and lyrics depicting night time horror gave the audience exactly what the record title advertised and launched one of the first examples of modern death metal onto the market; a genre retroactively named after the band.

 Act II was Leprosy, in 1988.
 With it, the band line-up grew to add the returning Rick Rozz (guitar), with fellow Massacre members Terry Butler (ex-Six Feet Under (USA); bass) and Bill Andrews (drums).
 It continued where the debut left off but with less fantastical plots.
 Spiritual Healing (1990) saw Rozz leave and replaced by James Murphy (ex-Testament/ex-Obituary).
 The album took a political turn by merging true crime stories with news footage and commentary slipping in (passing as lyrics) about "the establishment" and evangelist groups who were targeting the band.
 They would then tour in support of Kreator, but part way through, founder Schuldiner quit to later form then disband his Control Denied project (he would later resurrect it in 1998).
 Louie Carrisalez (ex-Devastation; drummer by trade but handling vox.) and Walter Thrashler (ex-Rotting Corpse; guitar) took his place to continue the tour; they were previously part of the road crew.
 The tour was a complete failure because the Europeans refused to accept the act without their founder.
 On return, the members went their separate ways, with Andrews and Butler reforming their old outfit Massacre.